The Reverse of a Framed Painting

-The Reverse of a Framed Painting (in Danish: Bagsiden af et indrammet maleri) is a still life trompe-l'œil painting by Flemish painter Cornelius Norbertus Gysbrechts, made in 1670, when the artist was working as the official painter of the Danish royal court.
-The painting is commonly considered a masterpiece of trompe-l'œil painting for its deceptively sculptural representation of the back of a framed painting in a canvas.
+The Reverse of a Framed Painting (Danish: Bagsiden af et indrammet maleri) is a still life trompe-l'œil painting by Flemish painter Cornelius Norbertus Gysbrechts.
+Made in 1670, when Gysbrechts worked as the official painter of the Danish royal court, the painting is considered a masterpiece of trompe-l'œil painting for its deceptively sculptural representation of the back of a framed canvas.

-The work has already been called as "the most radical meditation about painting as an object and as an image", and is interpreted as an early example of conceptual art.
+The work has been called "the most radical meditation about painting as an object and as an image," and is considered an early example of conceptual art.

 History

 The first bibliographic reference mentioning the existence of the painting was the inventory of 1 August 1674 of the Kunstkammer of the royal family of Denmark, during the reign of Christian V of Denmark, although it is believed that this was a commission of the former king, Frederick III of Denmark, since he had interest in collectionism and, especially, in Flemish painting, which could have led him to hire Cornelius Gysbrechts for the position of royal court painter.